everaccountable/easy_prefs/README.md

         assert_eq!(prefs.get_notifications(), false);
     }
 }
 ```

+### Limitations:
+- NOT intended to store large quantities of data.
+All data is cached in memory,
+  and the entire file is rewritten on each save.
+Use a full database for heavy data storage.
+- Writes happen on whatever thread you use when you save the data.
+This is a blocking operation.
+In the future we may make it save from a background thread.
+- Currently we don't make any guarantee about which version will be written when multiple threads write at the same time.

 ## Origin Story of easy_prefs, by Tyler Patterson
 Common things should be simple!
 Writing and reading user preferences is a common task